-With so much information coming at us, we understand that the Novel Coronavirus, now known as COVID-19, is causing much anxiety in our community, country and the world.
+With so much information coming at us, we understand that COVID-19 is causing much anxiety in our community, country and the world.
 Bangor International Airport and the City of Bangor are working to provide you with the most up to date information on this rapidly evolving situation.
-Following is a brief overview of the current situation.
-For more information and FAQ’s, we recommend you visit https://www.maine.gov/doe/covid-19
+Following is information related to the airport and travel/tourism and some details regarding the governor’s phased reopening plan for the state.
+For more information, we recommend you visit https://www.maine.gov/covid-19

 We are asking that terminal traffic be limited to airline passengers, airport and other essential employees at this time, with an exception for those who require assistance to get in and out of the terminal.
 If you are waiting to pick someone up, please wait in the cell phone parking area as you approach the terminal on Godfrey Boulevard.
 If you have any questions, please call 207.992.4600.